Kaichi-Nakajima/java-project/README.md

 - As a user, I want to be able to remove a show from my watch list
 - As a user, I want to be able to view the total number of shows in my watchlist
-- As a user I want to be able to classify a show as short, medium or long
 - As a user I want to be able to see the number of short (1-25 episodes), medium (26-65 episodes) and long(66+ episode) shows
+- As a user I want to be able to select a show and view its details